nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/TA_Contest_Fall_23/README.md

 ## Contest Overview:

-Only students that meet department criteria and submit a sample of their teaching, critical thinking, and communication skills by creating a lesson for the course will be considered.
+Only students that meet department criteria and submit a sample of their teaching, critical thinking, and communication skills by creating two lessons for the course.
 DO NOT send a CV or e-mail requesting a TA job.
 Instead, prove that you understand the material and can teach by showing an example of your work.

 Participants should ask to be a collaborator for this repository and upload their samples as a sub-folder of this directory.